Newly diagnosed ALK+ mNSCLC

 Before you take ALECENSA, tell your doctor about all of your medical conditions, including if you:

-• Have liver problems
+• have liver problems

-• Have lung or breathing problems
+• have lung or breathing problems

-• Have a slow heartbeat
+• have a slow heartbeat

-• Are pregnant or plan to become pregnant.
+• are pregnant or plan to become pregnant.
 ALECENSA can harm your unborn baby.
-Tell your doctor right away if you become pregnant during treatment with ALECENSA or think you may be pregnant

-• Women who are able to become pregnant should use effective birth control during treatment with ALECENSA and for 1 week after the final dose of ALECENSA
+• You should use effective birth control (contraception) during treatment with ALECENSA and for 5 weeks after the last dose of ALECENSA

 Tell your doctor about all the medicines you take, including prescription medicines, over-the-counter medicines, vitamins, and herbal supplements.